pawel-napieracz/cordova-plugin-onegini/README.md

 ## Testing the plugin
-This plugin has an embedded test plugin which can be added to your project as any other Cordova plugin.
+This plugin has an embedded test plugin which can be added to your project like any other Cordova plugin.
 - From a local folder: `cordova plugin add <path>/cordova-plugin-onegini/tests`
 - From a remote repo: `cordova plugin add http://<url>/cordova-plugin-onegini.git#:/tests`

+You'll also need to add the [Cordova Plugin Test Framework](https://github.com/apache/cordova-plugin-test-framework): `cordova plugin add http://git-wip-us.apache.org/repos/asf/cordova-plugin-test-framework.git`

-Deploy to your device and load the page `cdvtests/index.html`, or to make it permanent change the `config.xml`: `<content src="cdvtests/index.html"/>`.
+Now deploy the app to your device/simulator and load the page `cdvtests/index.html`, or to make it permanent change the `config.xml`: `<content src="cdvtests/index.html"/>`.